 “The Chinese use two brush strokes to write the word 'crisis.'
 One brush stroke stands for danger; the other for opportunity.
 In a crisis, be aware of the danger -- but recognize the opportunity.” -- John F Kennedy.

-Rahul Tyagi is co-founder and vice president of Lucideus.
+Rahul Tyagi is the co-founder of Lucideus.
 The views in this article are his own.